kristina-xm/Docker-Compose-Movies-App/README.md

 The project is simple and consists of three main services, each running in its own Docker container:

 1. **Backend**: A Node.js application that serves the API and communicates with the MongoDB database.
-2. **Frontend**: A Vue application that communicates with the backend via HTTP.
+2. **Frontend**: A React application that communicates with the backend via HTTP.
 3. **MongoDB**: A NoSQL database used by the backend to store data.

 ## Docker Compose